taktak-hi/Deep-Learning-Specialization/README.md

    * Be able to implement a neural network in **TensorFlow**.

  ### Programming Assignments
- * The assignments of this course are in the folder  **Course 2** and it consits of the following assignments:
+ * The assignments for this course are as follows:
      * Initialization
      * Regularization
      * Gradient Checking